Hello Fascination: Background and release

-The duo signed with Fearless Records in April 2009.
+After extensively touring in support of their debut album It's Classy, Not Classic (2008), the duo signed with Fearless Records in April 2009.
 "This is our vision of everything we are – and we are so excited to share this huge piece of ourselves," Kyle Even explains.

+Pre-orders for the album were made available on August 8, 2009.
 The album was released on August 18, 2009.
-It peaked at number 43 on the Billboard 200 and spent approximately two weeks on the chart.
-It also peaked in the Rock, Alternative, Independent, and Dance/Electronic Album Charts.
 A deluxe edition was released exclusively via iTunes on July 6, 2010, including five bonus tracks, three remixes, and a music video.
+The duo also streamed the bonus track, "Have You Ever Danced" on their MySpace page the following day.
 "Hello Fascination" and "The Dressing Room" are available as downloadable content for the iPhone application Tap Tap Revenge.
+The title track was also used for television promotional use in The Hills and The City.